 IRS LT38 Notice

-The IRS LT38 Notice is the IRS resuming operations to pre-pandemic levels.
+The IRS LT38 Notice is the telling us that the IRS collections is resuming operations to pre-pandemic levels.

 The IRS LT38 notice is a new notice released in January 2024.
 The LT38 letter is mailed from the IRS ACS collections department.
 Although the LT38 Notice is not as threatening as the IRS CP504 or LT11 Notice, it is still advising you need to take action to resolve your IRS tax debt.